Kath & Kim: Costuming

-Opening titles
+Theme music and opening titles

+The theme music for Kath and Kim is performed by Gina Riley and is a cover of Anthony Newley's "The Joker", performed in the style of Shirley Bassey's recording of the song.
+A reworked recording of its debut in the telemovie opening sequence, was utilised for the show's run on the Seven Network.

 The title sequence shows the main five regular characters over a white background.
 In season 3, it was amended to include Epponnee-Rae and Cujo, before switching to a revised version of the previous sequence for the Seven Network run, where Cujo was retained.
-The five regular cast members are then credited over aerial shots of suburban houses (Szubanski is credited as a "special guest" despite appearing in every episode) before fading into an aerial shot of Kath and Kim's house (some episodes replace it with an aerial shot of the mall, while "The Wedding" replaced it with a ground-level shot of a hospital).
-The theme song is "The Joker," performed by Gina Riley.
-A re-recording of it debuted in the telemovie opening sequence and was used for the show's run on the Seven Network.
+The five regular cast members are then credited over aerial shots of suburban houses (Szubanski is credited as a "special guest" despite appearing in every episode) before fading into an aerial shot of Kath and Kim's house (some episodes replace it with an aerial shot of the mall, while the episode "The Wedding" replaced it with a ground-level shot of a hospital).

 Broadcast

-First run

 Kath & Kim was broadcast Thursday nights at 8.30 pm throughout its run on ABC, while Seven Network aired the series Sunday nights at 7.30 pm.

 The series premiered in the United Kingdom in April 2004, when it was broadcast on the now-defunct subscription channel LivingTV, and later on Ftn.
 It made its terrestrial television debut when it screened on BBC Two from 12 May 2005.
 The fourth season has never been broadcast in the UK, but did premiere when it was made available on Netflix.

-Re-runs

 In 2017, the rights to the series were acquired by the Nine Network which began airing repeats of the series from 1 August 2017 until 21 November 2017.

 In 2018, the series was released on Netflix in several regions, as well as the films and TV specials.
 In July 2019, the series was launched onto Netflix in Australia as well as the Kountdown Specials and Souvenir Editions.

 In 2022, to mark its 20th anniversary the Seven Network began airing repeats of the series from 29 September 2022.